Phileosopher/commonplace/trust.md

 Even when we're 99.99999% certain of things, we still must [contend](conflicts-inner.md) with an unlikely 0.00001%.
 Much of our [identity](identity.md) comes from a few ways we handle that highly unlikely chance we're wrong, and we are forced to resolve that tiny bit of [uncertainty](unknown.md) if we ever wish to use that information for anything.

+APPLICATION: Even when we act with [certainty](understanding-certainty.md), we're always taking a type of [risk](safety.md).

 This isn't an isolated experience in one's mind, however.
 Other people may not [see](understanding.md) the way we do, and our [culture](culture.md) tells us how we're supposed to [think](understanding.md) and [believe](understanding-certainty.md).
 We will agree with them proportionally to how much our [personality](personality.md) is willing to consent to others' values over our own.

 This entire process of declaring certainty happens rapidly and dictates almost all our [decisions](decisions.md) and [needs](safety.md).
 The only way we're usually aware it even happens is because we're actively *trying* to slow down to gain a specific scope of [awareness](awareness.md).
 Most people find no reason to revisit  their judgments, so they persist in their [habituated](habits.md) without being aware of what they trust.

+APPLICATION: Since we must trust things constantly, we must *never* declare anything as 100% certain unless we'd unflinchingly give our lives for that premise.

 ## Trust issues